Q. What happens in a workshop?

 Q. May I submit multiple papers?

-Yes, however, for purposes of equity and because there are limited workshop slots at PLSC, we rarely accept more than 1 paper by the same author.
-Of course we are mindful that in some disciplines, senior academics tend to be a co-author on all their students’ papers.
+Yes, however, for purposes of equity and because there are limited workshop slots at PLSC, we rarely accept more than one paper with the same first author.
+Of course we are mindful that in some disciplines, senior academics tend to be a co-author on all their students’ papers, typically as last author.
 We do not count PIs or senior academics when evaluating paper acceptances.